Professor Matt Cook

 - Research interests

-- Matt works on the history of sexuality and gender in nineteenth and twentieth century Britain, on the history of London, and on histories of home and family.
-He most recent books, Queer Domesticities: homosexuality and home life in twentieth century London and Queer Cities, Queer Cultrue: Europe since 1945 (edited with Jennifer Evans) appeared in 2014.
-He is currently working on pieces relating to the AIDS crisis and queer community history.
+- Matt works on the history of sexuality and gender in nineteenth and twentieth centuries, on queer histories and cultures, on the history of London, and on histories of home and family.
+His most recent books, Queer Domesticities: homosexuality and home life in twentieth century London and Queer Cities, Queer Culture: Europe since 1945 (edited with Jennifer Evans) appeared in 2014.
+He is currently working on projects on the AIDS crisis, on community and local history, and on writing queer history.
+Queer Interiors, a collection of essays Matt is editing with Andrew Gorman-Murray (University of Western Sydney) is due out in 2017.

 - Postgraduate (taught)